datacarpentry/genomics-workshop/_extras/AMI-setup.md

 You instance will now be launched.
 You should follow the links to 'Create billing alerts' and then the instructions below for connecting to and terminating your Amazon Instance.

-> ## Connect to your Amazon Instance (Mac OS X)
+> ## Connect to your Amazon Instance (MacOS/Linux)
 >
-> 1\.
-Log into your AWC EC2 Dashboard [https://console.aws.amazon.com/ec2/](https://console.aws.amazon.com/ec2/)
+> 1. Log into your AWC EC2 Dashboard [https://console.aws.amazon.com/ec2/](https://console.aws.amazon.com/ec2/)
 >
-> 2\.
-You should see that you have one instance.
+> 2. You should see that you have one instance.
 To proceed, the instance state must be 'running' (if you just launched the instance it will take <5 min for the instance to start running).
 >
 > <img src="../fig/logging-onto-cloud_5.png" width="500">
 >
-> 3\.
-At the bottom of the dashboard, you should see a **Public DNS** which will look something like *ec2.12.2.45.678.compute-1.amazonaws.com*.
+> 3. At the bottom of the dashboard, you should see a **Public DNS** which will look something like *ec2.12.2.45.678.compute-1.amazonaws.com*.
 Copy that address (you may wish make a note of it as you will need this each time you connect.)
 >
 > <img src="../fig/logging-onto-cloud_6.png" width="500">
 >
-> 4\.
-Open the terminal application on your Mac.
+> 4. Open the terminal application on your computer.
 Use the following commands to navigate to your Desktop and modify the file
 > permissions for your key pair file.
 >
 > ```bash
 > $ cd ~/Desktop
 > $ chmod 700 *.pem
 > ```
-> 5\.
-You can now connect to your instance using 'ssh'.
+> 5. You can now connect to your instance using 'ssh'.
 Your command will be something like this:
 >
 > ```bash
-> $ ssh -i testing-DC-AMI.pem ubuntu@ec2-3-89-254-171.compute-1.amazonaws.com
+> $ ssh dcuser@ec2-3-89-254-171.compute-1.amazonaws.com
 > ```
 >
-> Be sure to replace `testing-DC-AMI.pem` with the name of your .pem file and to replace `ec2-3-89-254-171.compute-1.amazonaws.com`
-> with the DNS for your image.
+> Be sure to replace `ec2-3-89-254-171.compute-1.amazonaws.com` with the DNS for your image.
+> You may be notified that the authenticity of the host cannot be verified - if so, ignore the warning an continue connecting
 >
+> 6. When prompted, enter your password.
+>
 > You should now be connected to your personal instance.
-To navigate to the appropriate starting point for the lessons, use
+You can confirm that you are in the correct location
-> the following command:
+> by using the ``whoami`` and ``pwd`` commands, which should yield the following results:
 >
 > ```bash
-> $ cd ../dcuser/
-> ```
-> You can confirm that you are in the correct location by using the ``whoami`` and ``pwd`` commands, which should yield the following results:
->
-> ```bash
 > $ whoami
-> ubuntu
+> dcuser
 > $ pwd
 > /home/dcuser
 > ```